malikusha/Gomoku/README.md

         removeMoveFromBoard(move[0], move[1], True)
     return bestMove
 ```
+According to *geeksforgeeks.org*
+> Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assuming that your opponent also plays optimally.

+That being said, the following algorithm obtains all the valid moves on the board (which are all the open positions adjacent to the placed pieces on the board), and running the *alphaBeta* algorithm given a certain depth it obtains the most optimal move to play.
 ***
 ### 2.2 Alpha-Beta Pruning Implementation
 The alpha-beta pruning implementation can be found within the *agent.py* class as a the function named *alphaBeta*.
 The following snippets on lines __ to __ shows the minimax implementation